ViniciusTOG/airbank-api/README.md

 npx prisma studio
 ```

-### If needed, seed your database with transactions data
+### If needed only, seed your database with transactions data
-Be carefull if it's not seeded already
+Be carefull, check if it's not seeded already
 ```
 npx prisma db seed
 ```

-### Run api
+### Run API
 ```
 npm run dev
 ```